mattlee95/Riddler/README.md

 I've got a facination for all things algorithmic and quantitative.

 There is a copy of my resume below.
-Would love to have a chat if you have any interesting roles in the Software/Quantitative space
+Would love to have a chat if you have any interesting roles in the Data Science/Algorithm Dev/Quantitative space

 ![Image: Current Resume](https://github.com/mattlee95/Riddler/blob/master/WIP/MattResume.png)